kylohen/spiritemgame/README.md

 		"Straw" : 4
 	}

-Please note that all recipies require 1x golem core and are checked at creation time.
+Please note that all recipes  require 1x golem core and are checked at creation time.
 If you need more than 1 golem core, a core can be added to this list, but will need to be placed on the pedestal vs. automatically being used in the building of a golem